pupil-labs/pupil-docs/src/neon/troubleshooting.md

 ## Real-Time API

 #### I cannot connect to devices using the real-time API!
-1. Make sure the Neon app and the device you are using to access the API are connected to the same local network.
+1. Make sure the Neon Companion app and the device you are using to access the API are connected to the same local network.
 1. For discovery the local network must allow MDNS and UDP traffic.
 In large public networks this may be prohibited for security reasons.

    - You may still be able to connect to Neon using its IP address.
 You can find the IP address in the WiFi settings of the phone.
 Once you have it, you can connect like this: